 Here are some places to start:

 Kant distinguished between moral actions and beautiful actions, moral actions being performed primarily out of duty and beautiful actions being performed due to natural inclination (imagine feeding your kids because the law tells you to vs. feeding your kids because you love them and want them to thrive).
 Philosopher Arne Naess took Kant’s ideas into the realm of ecological intelligence and action, emphasizing how developing a natural inclination to be ecologically intelligent can be and become a deeply beautiful act - something we do not just because our world is in crisis, not because regulations tell us to act differently, not just because we are angry at governments or oil companies, or because we are scared for our future.
-Tapping back into our very animal nature, becoming once again (or maybe for the first time) connected to the earth we live on, the ecosystems we live in, and acting in concert with them and caring for them in a life-generating way - becoming conscious of ecology and thus more ecologically intelligent - can become a deeply beautiful act.
+Tapping back into our very animal nature, becoming once again (or maybe for the first time) emotionally connected to the earth we live on, the ecosystems we live in, and acting in concert with them and caring for them in a life-generating way - becoming conscious of ecology and thus more ecologically intelligent - can become a deeply beautiful act.

 About Jennifer Harvey Sallin